jjhiggz/multipay-demo/README.md

 - `bun db:push`: Push schema changes to database
 - `bun db:studio`: Open database studio UI
 - `cd apps/server && bun db:local`: Start the local SQLite database

+IF I have a Sell/Send Currency locked in: my recipients can have any buy Currencies
+We don't make money off same currency transactions

+Recipients have to be in the same COUNTRY and the Same CUrrency Fixed CCY is; "Is the source of truth the send or recieve currency"

+Recipients Bank Accounts need to be in the Buy Crurency

+Settlement Method & Delivery method both have to be locked in as BankAccount